From career breakthroughs to professional milestones, explore how Lindsey Vonn made an impact.

 On December 21, 2013, Lindsey Vonn re-injured her right knee while skiing in France.

-In 2013, Lindsey Vonn won her sixth consecutive World Cup season title in the downhill discipline.
+In 2013, Lindsey Vonn secured a World Cup season title in the downhill discipline, marking another significant accomplishment in her career.

-On January 7, 2014, Lindsey Vonn announced that she would not compete in the 2014 Winter Olympics due to a re-injury of her right knee on December 21, 2013.
-She stated that her knee was too unstable to compete at that level and that she would undergo surgery in preparation for the World Championships in Vail the following February.
+On January 7, 2014, Lindsey Vonn announced that she would not be able to compete in the 2014 Winter Olympics in Sochi because she had re-injured her right knee on December 21, 2013, while skiing in France.
+She planned to have surgery to be ready for the World Championships in Vail the following February.

-On December 6, 2014, Lindsey Vonn made a comeback to the top of the podium, winning the women's World Cup downhill race at Lake Louise, Alberta in only her second race back.
+On December 6, 2014, Lindsey Vonn made her comeback to the top of the podium at the women's World Cup downhill race at Lake Louise, Alberta, winning the event in only her second race back.

-In 2014, Lindsey Vonn won a calf in Val d'Isère and, as of 2014, she owned a small herd of cows on the farm.
+In 2014, Lindsey Vonn won a calf in Val d'Isère, and as of 2014, she owned a small herd of cows on a farm.

 In January 2015, Lindsey Vonn tied and then overtook Austrian Annemarie Moser-Proell for the most World Cup wins ever.

-On March 18, 2015, Lindsey Vonn won the last World Cup downhill race at Meribel, France, claiming the World Cup downhill title for the seventh time, tying with Moser-Proell for the women's record of seven globes in one discipline.
+On March 18, 2015, Lindsey Vonn won the last World Cup downhill race at Méribel, France and claimed the World Cup downhill title for the seventh time.
+Vonn tied with Moser-Proell for the women's record of seven globes in one discipline.

 In 2015, Lindsey Vonn founded the Lindsey Vonn Foundation, which provides "essential enrichment and sports-based scholarships and empowerment programs to girls from underserved communities" across the United States.

-On November 11, 2016, Lindsey Vonn announced on her Facebook page that she had severely fractured the humerus bone of her right arm in a training crash and had undergone surgery to repair it.
+On November 11, 2016, Lindsey Vonn announced on her Facebook page that she had severely fractured the humerus bone of her right arm in a training crash and had undergone surgery to repair the bone.

-In 2016, Lindsey Vonn won her 20th World Cup crystal globe title, surpassing Ingemar Stenmark's record.
+In 2016, Lindsey Vonn won her 20th World Cup crystal globe title, setting an overall record for both men and women and surpassing Ingemar Stenmark's previous record.

 On January 15, 2017, Lindsey Vonn returned to the World Cup in the downhill race at Altenmarkt, finishing 13th.

-In October 2018, Lindsey Vonn announced that she would retire from competition at the end of the 2018-19 FIS Alpine Ski World Cup season, regardless of whether she broke Ingemar Stenmark's record for World Cup race victories.
-She explained that she needed to focus on her long-term physical health.
+In October 2018, Lindsey Vonn announced that she would retire from competition at the end of the 2018-19 season, regardless of whether she managed to surpass Ingemar Stenmark's record for World Cup race victories.

 At the 2018 Winter Olympics, Lindsey Vonn tied for 6th in the women's super-G and won the bronze medal in the women's downhill.
-She dedicated her Olympic races to her grandfather, a Korean War veteran who died the previous November, competing with his initials on her helmet.
-She scattered some of his ashes near the men's downhill racing course.
+She dedicated her Olympic races to her grandfather, a Korean War veteran who died the previous November, and competed with his initials on her helmet.

-In January 2019, Lindsey Vonn made her season debut at Cortina d'Ampezzo, finishing 15th and 9th in the two downhills.
-After failing to finish the super-G, she considered retiring immediately.
-On February 1, she announced that she would retire after the 2019 World Championships taking place in Sweden.
+In January 2019, Lindsey Vonn made her season debut at Cortina d'Ampezzo, finishing 15th and 9th in the two downhills there, before failing to finish the super-G. Following the super-G race, she told reporters that she was considering retiring immediately.

 On February 10, 2019, P. K. Subban traveled to Åre, Sweden, to watch Lindsey Vonn win a bronze medal in the FIS Alpine World Ski Championships Downhill.

-In 2019, Lindsey Vonn announced her retirement from competitive skiing due to injuries.
+In 2019, Lindsey Vonn announced her retirement from professional skiing, citing her injuries as a major factor.

-Lindsey Vonn retired from ski racing in 2019, holding a record of 82 World Cup victories.
+In 2019, Lindsey Vonn retired from professional skiing, holding a record of 82 World Cup victories for a female skier.

-In January 2023, Lindsey Vonn became the first woman to ski the Streif, though on her own and not competitively.
+In January 2023, Lindsey Vonn became the first woman to ski the Streif, although she did so on her own and not in a competitive setting.

-On November 14, 2024, Lindsey Vonn announced her return to competitive skiing after undergoing successful knee replacement surgery seven months prior.
+On November 14, 2024, Lindsey Vonn announced that she was coming out of retirement and returning to competitive skiing after having a successful knee replacement surgery seven months earlier which stopped the pain that had led to her retirement.

 On December 7, 2024, Lindsey Vonn made her return to racing in a downhill race at the FIS Fall Festival at Copper Mountain, Colorado, finishing 24th out of 45 skiers.